canonical/loki-k8s-operator/INTEGRATING.md

 logs on the fly.

-Learn more about this library [in charmhub](https://charmhub.io/loki-k8s/libraries/log_proxy).
+Learn more about this library [on charmhub](https://charmhub.io/loki-k8s/libraries/log_proxy).

 #### Integration example.